Dav1com/resume/metadata.typ

   //homepage: "jd.me.org",
   //orcid: "0000-0000-0000-0000",
   //researchgate: "John-Doe",
-  extraInfo: [],
+  //extraInfo: [],
 )

 /* Language-specific */
 // Add your own languages while the keys must match the varLanguage variable
 #let headerQuoteInternational = (
-  "": [22 years old Engineering in Computer Science student at University of Chile, and self‑taught developer.
-Zealous about software engineering from early age, currently interested in software development, formal language semantics, systems architecture and education.], "en": [Experienced Data Analyst looking for a full time job starting from now], "es": []
+  "": [23 years old student of Engineering in Computer Science at University of Chile, and self-taught developer, is looking for an intership starting in January.
+Zealous about software engineering from an early age, currently interested in software development, static analysis, proof assistants and education.], "en": [Experienced Data Analyst looking for a full time job starting from now], "es": []
 )